radicle-dev/old.radicle.xyz/content/docs/tutorial-part-1-contributor.rst

 ::

   $ rad diff list
-  (pending) [<MY-NAME>] 3f9e302 - Sewing seeds | <DIFF-ID>
+  state     #  commit                  author  updated pending   1  YYY-MM-DD_username.txt  hxrts   2019-03-04T21:23:34Z

 As long as our garden is the correct dimensions, it shouldn't take long for our proposed diff to be accepted and then we'll be able to see our garden on the map at https://radicle.xyz/garden.

+|

-*That's the end of Part 1.
+That's the end of Part 1.
 If you feel comfortable with that material you can move on to Part 2 of this tutorial, which explains what the same process looks like as a `Maintainer <#tutorial-part-2-maintainer>`_.